lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - $ a = b \cdot a + c $
  - $ a = b \cdot c + a $

 A single CPU core can contain multiple execution units of the same type, the exact amount varying with each microarchitecture.
 The Skylake-SP uarch contains 16 FMA3 units for "double" floating-point numbers and 32 FMA3 units for "single" floating-point numbers.
-These FMA3 units are seperated into two groups called AVX-512 FMA units, which form the hardware layer of the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) ISA extension.
+These FMA3 units are separated into two groups called AVX-512 FMA units, which form the hardware layer of the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) ISA extension.

 ##### SIMD

 [SIMD](https://en.wikipedia.org/wiki/SIMD) stands for single instruction, multiple data and is a form of [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism).
 SIMD is a vector processing technique, allowing the CPU core to execute the same instruction on multiple data entries (grouped in 1D arrays called vectors) in a single clock cycle.
+The maximum achievable throughput increases substantially by using SIMD, but does requires all the data to be manipulated in the same way, making it less versatile.

 SIMD lies at the basis of almost all floating point execution units, like AVX2 and AVX-512.
 AVX2 execution units have 256 bit deep [registers](https://en.wikipedia.org/wiki/Processor_register) and AVX-512 execution units have 512 bit deep registers.
 These registers contain the data vectors, fitting 16/32 double/single floating-point numbers in case of AVX-512 and half that amount for AVX2.
-The maximum achievable throughput

 ##### Simultaneous multithreading